How to save money without even noticing

 Is my money safe?

 A key question is whether or not they are safe, especially as they are linking to your bank account.
 Both services use Barclays bank and your money will be sitting in your new savings account with Barclays.
-This money will be protected by the FSCS for up to £75,000, just as other banks are.
+With Plum, this money will be protected by the FSCS for up to £75,000, just as other banks are.
+Chip are still working on getting this protection and hope to have it soon.
 Both services use bank level security and are in compliance with the Data Protection Act.

 Both services will allow you to save while in overdraft, but they also allow you to have full control over that.
 If you don’t wish to save in your overdraft, then they allow you to turn that function off.
 They also both promise to refund any fees if they make a mistake that causes you to be charges fees by your bank.